zanderp25/question-counter/README.md

 ## How To Use

-This app is unfinished so im not gonna write anything here :smiling_imp:
+This app is unfinished so im not gonna write anything here 😈

 ## Download